 “It looks like Armageddon.
 It’s like the things you only see in the movies.”

-More than 1,000 homes, among them public schools and libraries, businesses and other buildings have been destroyed, and by Wednesday afternoon, tens of thousands were fleeing, ordered to evacuate as the inferno marched relentlessly into neighborhoods synonymous with California’s elite.
+More than 14,000 homes and structures have been damaged or destroyed in the Palisades and Eaton fires alone, among them public schools and libraries, businesses and other buildings tens of thousands of residents were fleeing, ordered to evacuate as the inferno marched relentlessly into neighborhoods synonymous with California’s elite.

-And some of those elite weren’t spared.
-Among them, notably was comedian Billy Crystal Billy Crystal who confirmed that he and his family, including Janice, his wife of nearly 55 years, had lost their home.
+As for the loss of homes, it has become clear that in this city with so many celebrities and elite, the rich and the famous haven’t been spared.
+Those with major losses include comedian Billy Crystal who confirmed that he and his family, including Janice, his wife of nearly 55 years, had lost their home.

 “Words cannot describe the enormity of the devastation we are witnessing and experiencing,” he said a statement..
 “We ache for our friends and neighbors who have also lost their homes and businesses in this tragedy.